 This is the standard rail line linking Roosendaal and Antwerp.
-It is used by the hourly NMBS/SNCB (Belgian Rail) stopping train service from Roosendaal to the Belgian border town of Essen, a journey which takes about 10 minutes.
-From Essen there is a NMBS/SNCB stop train service to Antwerp (35 minutes).
+It is used by the hourly NMBS/SNCB (Belgian Rail) stopping train service from Roosendaal to Puurs.
+The train runs via the Belgian border town of Essen.
+The journey to Antwerpen Centraal takes around 49 minutes.
+It also stops at Antwerpen Berchem station.

 2. Dutch-Belgian High Speed Line (HSL) border

 The HSL Zuid/HSL4 high speed line runs Schiphol Airport-Rotterdam-Antwerp with a branch to Breda.
 It crosses the border east of the standard Roosendaal-Essen track.
 The line is served by Thalys, Eurostar and Intercity Brussels trains on the Amsterdam-Brussels/Paris/London routes.
 The first station on the Belgian side is Noorderkempen.